Tharunkumar1411/Tharunkumar001/README.md

 ### Hey guys, I'm Tharunkumar 👋

-Currently committed to Web Development and love to code.
-Pursuing 3rd year CS Engineering @VCET.
+I am a web developer who had more familiar with frontend and basic knowledge in the backend.
+I am a fresher, BE-CSE 2023 passed-out student.
+One year of learning experience in MERN STACK technologies.
 Eager to learn new technologies.
 Yeah, I'm taking the time to learn new things but understand the basics thoroughly.

 - 🔭 I’m currently Looking for an opportunity to express myself...
-- 🌱 I’m currently learning Web Developement (MERN)...
+- 🌱 I’m currently working with MERN stack technologies...
 - 📫 reach me out: tharung1411@gmail.com
 - 😄 Pronouns: Never Say Never